 Beginning in the professional curriculum third year (P1) students must have their own laptop computer for use in the classroom.
 There are lease and purchase options at the University Bookstore for interested students.

-Unless otherwise indicated, courses offered by the college are restricted to pharmacy majors.
+Unless otherwise indicated, courses offered within the Pharm.D. program are restricted to Pharm.D. majors.